tawneeh/tawnees-tap-house/README.md

 * Or clone the repository

 Setup Instructions
-* After the repository is on your computer, navigate to the terminal and type in `npm install --save-exact react-scripts@3.2.0`
+* After the repository is on your computer, navigate to the terminal and type in `npm install`
 * Next, `npm start`
 * View the page in the live server that opens